 - Place potato pieces in a pot or large saucepan and cover with COLD water (more on why I do this here!)
 I find 6-8 cups of water is usually plenty to cover the potatoes.

 - At this point, you can move directly to Step 2 and cook the potatoes, or you can cover the potatoes and set the pot aside for a few hours until you're ready to cook.
 This is a great make-ahead trick - on Thanksgiving, I always cut my potatoes first thing in the morning, then cover them with water and set them aside until I'm ready to cook them.
 The cold water keeps the potatoes from browning so they're ready to go whenever you are.

 STEP 2: COOK THE POTATOES

-- Add 1 Tbsp. of Kosher salt to the water and potatoes.
-No need to stir – just throw it in there!
+- Add 1 Tablespoon of Kosher salt to the water and potatoes.
+No need to stir - just throw it in there!

 - Cover potatoes and place the pot on a burner over medium heat.
 If you're using a glass or electric stove (or if you just want to speed the process a bit) you may want to bump the heat up to medium-high.

 - Let potatoes cook until they reach a low boil, about 25-30 minutes.
 By the time the water boils, the potatoes are usually pretty close to being done.
 To check doneness, pierce potatoes with a fork: if the fork slides easily through the potato, they're done.
 If they aren't yet soft, cook 3-4 more minutes and then test again.

 - When potatoes are cooked through, drain them and set aside.
-Return the pot to the stove and proceed to Step 3.
+Return the empty pot to the stove and proceed to Step 3.

 STEP 3: MASH THE POTATOES